DSCI-310/DSCI-310-Group-5/doc/jbook/_build/html/_sources/breast_cancer_prediction.md

 Confusion matrix for Algorithms Classification
 ```

-After applying the model to the test set, we obtain the score of 0.985 which indicates that this model generalizes well for prediction task.
-Moreover, from the plot above {ref}`(Figure 3) <Conf-Matrix>`, we can see that out of 205 observations in test set, we only falsely predict 1 tumor to be benign and 2 tumors to malignant.
+After applying the model to the test set, we obtain the score of {glue:text}`fin-avg-acc` which indicates that this model generalizes well for prediction task.
+Moreover, from the plot above {ref}`(Figure 3) <Conf-Matrix>`, we can see that out of **205** observations in test set, we only falsely predict **1** tumor to be benign and **2** tumors to malignant.
 This aligns with our decision at the beginning of the project which is to optimize recall score of the model.

-With the recall score of 0.99 for malignant tumors and 0.98 for benign tumors reported above, we have statistical evidence that the model generalizes well for the prediction task.
+With the recall score of {glue:text}`fin-mal-rec` for malignant tumors and {glue:text}`fin-be-rec` for benign tumors reported above, we have statistical evidence that the model generalizes well for the prediction task.

 +++